radareorg/radare2/README.md

 And to refresh packages before installation/updating a new one:

-    $ r2pm refresh
+    $ r2pm update

-To install/update package use the command
+To install package use the command

     $ r2pm install [package name]

+To update package use the command

+    $ r2pm update [package name]

 # Bindings